Karimi-Lab/inucs/README.md

 ### 2.2 The `plot` Command

 The results produced by the `prepare` command are stored in the `<working_dir>` folder, from which the  `plot` command can produce heatmap plots of nucleosome-nucleosome interaction counts matrix.
-The user specifies the DNA region of interest, and the program finds out nucleosomes within that region, and selects the the submatrix nucleosome interactions existing within the user-specified DNA region.
-The final output of the `plot` command is a [Bokeh](https://bokeh.org/) interactive plot in `html` format, which can be opened in any standard browser such as Chrome.
+The user specifies the DNA region of interest, and the program finds out nucleosomes within that region, and selects the submatrix nucleosome interactions within the user-specified DNA region.
+The final output of the `plot` command is a [Bokeh](https://bokeh.org/) interactive plot in `html` format, which can be opened in any standard browser such as Google Chrome.

 To access the built-in help for `plot` command, use:
 ```bash